How wetlands are linked to our climate | DW | 02.02.2021

 As temperatures rise and wetlands dry out, they can go from vast greenhouse gas stores to greenhouse gas sources.
 When they are still wet, they store carbon.
 But if they dry, decomposition of the biological material begins.
 This process releases carbon.
 This is also true of permafrost soils in Antarctica and Canada.
 As temperatures rise, the melting accelerates.
 Their disappearance would release about as much CO2 as if the United States continued burning fossil fuel at the current annual rate until 2100.
 Record temperatures in Siberia last year also caused huge fires on peat soils.
 Burning peat releases 10 to 100 times more CO2 than burning trees.

 Climate change is rendering environmental disasters such as storms and floods more severe.
-Wetlands such as mangroves and salt marshes and swamps near the coast can help counteract this.
+Wetlands such as mangrove forests and salt marshes and swamps near the coast can help counteract this.

 The wetlands that separate New Orleans from the Gulf of Mexico still show scars from Hurricane Katrina